-CEO Pekka Tenniläs comments on Anora's Q1 22 results
+CEO Pekka Tenniläs comments on Anora's Q2 22 results

 Our post-merger integration work has progressed as planned and on schedule.
-During the first quarter, we have achieved an important milestone with the consolidation of logistics volumes.
-We have completed the projects to insource third party logistics operations in both Norway and Finland, while Sweden is expected to be completed during Q3 22.
-The run-rate of annualised net synergies at the end of Q1 22 was EUR 1.9 million, including the annual impact of EUR 4.6 million from the divestment of brands.
+During the second quarter, we continued to work on the logistics integration and completed the first wave of product transfers to Anora’s inhouse logistics center in Sweden.
+The run rate of annualised net synergies at the end of Q2 22 was EUR 3.0 million, including the annual impact of EUR 4.6 million from the divestment of brands.

 Looking at the rest of the year, we reiterate our guidance and expect the comparable EBITDA in 2022 to be between EUR 75-85 million.
 The outlook for the barley crop is good with the estimated volume better than last year and we expect the cost of barley to decrease from current record-high levels.
 The operating environment remains unstable, and while it is difficult to foresee all impacts on our business, I believe that our strengths are our stable and resilient business, our extensive brand portfolio covering all segments and our committed and skilled employees.
 I would like to extend my sincerest thanks to everyone at Anora for their continued hard work during this quarter.